We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Can guinea pigs eat iceberg lettuce?

-Just like the human diet, the guinea pig’s diet needs to be balanced and healthy.
+Just like for humans, a guinea pig’s diet needs to be balanced and healthy.

 Although timothy hay is the main source of food for these cute little rodents, they also need vitamins and minerals that are not present in timothy hay.